MyNameIsTrez/hello-world-mods-for-all-minecraft-versions/README.md

 ## Usage

-You use this repository by `cd`ing into one of its game version directories in VS Code, and then running `./gradlew runClient` to launch the mod.
+You use this repository by `cd`ing into one of its game version directories, and then running `./gradlew runClient` to launch the mod.

 Older Minecraft Forge versions didn't use Gradle, so for those you'll need to follow the steps in the `README.md` of the game version directory instead.